top of page

 HPL Panels are made by bonding layers of kraft paper with resins under high pressure.
 They offer excellent performance in harsh conditions, making them a trusted exterior cladding material for commercial and residential projects.

-With their engineered consistency and customizable aesthetics, HPLs are a favorite among designers who want a durable yet expressive wall cladding material.
+With their engineered consistency and customizable aesthetics, HPLs are a favorite among designers who want a durable exterior cladding that is also visually expressive.

 6. uPVC Cladding